 You can retire without the Trustee's or your Employer's consent on an immediate pension from Minimum Pensionable Age.
-The pension will be calculated based on the Pensionable Service and Final Pensionable Pay at the date of early retirement.

-Your pension will be reduced to take account of early payment.
+Your pension and retiring allowance will both be reduced to take account of early payment.
 The amount of the reduction will be determined by the Trustee, having considered actuarial advice in respect of the period to age 60.
-If you retire on or after age 60 there will be no reduction applied.
+If you retire on or after age 60 there will be no reduction applied to the pension and Retiring Allowance calculated.